Skip to contents

 ### Exercise 1

 Create a Github repo called `XX`.
-Make sure to click the "Add a README file" check box.
+Set the "Add a README file" toggle box to "On."

 Connect the repo to a project on your computer using `File -> New Folder from Git ...`.
 Make sure to select the "Open in a new window" box.

-You need two Positon windows: this one for running the tutorial and the one you just created for writing your code and interacting with the Console.
+You need two Positron windows: this one for running the tutorial and the one you just created for writing your code and interacting with the Console.

 Create a `.gitignore` file with `analysis_files` on the first line and then a blank line.
 Save and push.